 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

-For administrators: Users that need to restore archived objects require the OBJECT_RESTORE permission.
-See Details for Object Storage, Archive Storage, and Data Transfer for more information.
+- Users that need to restore archived objects require the OBJECT_RESTORE permission.

 You can achieve WORM compliance with Archive Storage by applying IAM policy permissions so that data once written, cannot be overwritten.